 Romero is an active soloist and clinician, presenting recitals and masterclasses at the International Trombone Festival, the Blast of Brass Festival, the Juilliard School, and other universities.
 As a student, he was a successful solo and chamber music competitor, winning the Larry Wiehe competition in 2012 at the annual International Trombone Festival in Paris, France, as well as ITF's Marstallar competition in 2013, the Big XII Trombone Conference Tenor Competition, Eastern Trombone Workshop's Division II Tenor Competition, the ETW Quartet competition, the TCU Quartet Competition, and Baylor University's Concerto competition.

 Weston SprottWeston Sprott enjoys an exciting career that includes orchestral, chamber, and solo performances, as well as numerous educational and outreach efforts.
-He is Dean of the Preparatory Division at The Juilliard School, leading Juilliard Pre-College and the Music Advancement Program, and a trombonist in New York’s Metropolitan Opera Orchestra since 2005, he has been a member since 2005.
-He has been recognized as “an excellent trombonist” with a “sense of style and phrasing takes a backseat to no one”.
+He is Dean of the Preparatory Division at The Juilliard School, leading Juilliard Pre-College and the Music Advancement Program, and a trombonist in New York’s Metropolitan Opera Orchestra, of which he has been a member since 2005.
+He has been recognized as “an excellent trombonist” with a “sense of style and phrasing [that] takes a backseat to no one”.
 He is a recipient of the Sphinx Medal of Excellence and the Atlanta Symphony Talent Development Program Aspire Award.

-In addition to his regular work at the Met Opera, Sprott has performed frequently with the Philadelphia Orchestra, held a position with the Zurich Opera/Philharmonia, and has appeared with numerous other major orchestras, including the New York Philharmonic, Atlanta Symphony, and Oslo Philharmonic.
-Previously, he held principal positions with the Pennsylvania Ballet Orchestra and the Delaware Symphony Orchestra.
-His chamber music engagements include performances with the Stellenbosch International Chamber Music Fesitval (SICMF), Classical Tahoe, Festival Napa Valley, Walla Chamber Music Festival, Chineke!, PRIZM Ensemble, and numerous others.
+Sprott has performed frequently with the Philadelphia Orchestra, held a position with the Zurich Opera/Philharmonia, and has appeared with numerous other major orchestras, including the New York Philharmonic, Atlanta Symphony, and Oslo Philharmonic.
+He previously held principal positions with the Pennsylvania Ballet Orchestra and the Delaware Symphony Orchestra.
+His chamber music and festival engagements include the Stellenbosch International Chamber Music Fesitval (SICMF), Classical Tahoe, Festival Napa Valley, Walla Chamber Music Festival, Chineke!, PRIZM Ensemble, and numerous others.

 As a soloist, Sprott has been featured regularly throughout the United States, Europe, South Africa, and Asia.
 He made his Carnegie solo debut in 2007 and was a featured soloist with the Chamber Music Society of Lincoln Center is 2017.
 Sprott’s debut album, Act I, was released in 2010 and hailed by the American Record Guide as “an outstanding recording” that “feels the emotion of every note and phrase”.

-He recently appeared in Ben Niles’ documentary film Some Kind of Spark, which highlights the impact of music education in the lives of students as they attend Juilliard’s Music Advancement Program.
+He appeared in Ben Niles’ documentary film Some Kind of Spark, which highlights the impact of music education in the lives of students as they attend Juilliard’s Music Advancement Program.
 Other documentary film credits include A Wayfarer's Journey:Listening to Mahler, and Rittenhouse Square.
-His opinions are also quoted in Rhythms of the Game, a book by former New York Yankees star Bernie Williams.
-He has worked regularly with organizations like Play On Philly and Music Kitchen, and has sponsored educational opportunities and solicited instrument donations for disadvantaged students.
-His philanthropic spirit was recently recognized in an article by the Wall Street Journal.
+His thoughts are also quoted in Rhythms of the Game, a book by former New York Yankees star Bernie Williams.
+He also works with organizations like Play On Philly and Music Kitchen, and has sponsored educational opportunities and solicited instrument donations for disadvantaged students.
+His philanthropic spirit was recognized in an article by the Wall Street Journal.
 He is the Board Chair of the Friends of SICMF, a member of the Bronx Arts Ensemble’s Artistsic Advisory Board, and a member of the Avery Fisher Artist Program's Recommendation Board.
 Weston is an active speaker, writer, and advisor for diversity and inclusion efforts in classical music.